Acquarts/DataScience/Projects/StudentsDropout&Success/AboutThisProject.md

 - **Enrolled** (still active)
 - **Graduate** (they finish their studies)

-I two models (Random Forest and XGBoost) and comparing how well each one predicts students’ final outcomes.
+I trained two models (Random Forest and XGBoost) and comparing how well each one predicts students’ final outcomes.

 ---